vahidalvandi/starter-mix-bootstrap5/README.md

-# Laravel Mix Starter Project
+# Bootstrap 5 RTL , LTR webpack based on laravel mix npm package Starter

 ## Introduction
 This demo is based on laravel-mix starter kit and its using ejs-compiled-loader to compile ejs files.